yaki-inc/crypto/README.md

 ✅ Easy-to-use
 ✅ Battle tested encryption

-Yaki, Inc's crypto library is built atop the popular and widely used tweetnacl.js library.
+Yaki, Inc's crypto library is built atop the popular and widely used [tweetnacl][tweetnacl] library.
 Tweetnacl is great, but developers can get easily lost with all the different kinds of keys involved.

 There are public keys, secret keys, symmetric keys, encrypted bytes, unit8arrays passed over the wire as base64, and on and on...
 All represented as javascript strings.
 It is very easy to get stuck in debugland.
 Or worse yet, it's very easy to accidentally post a client secret key to the backend API end point and leak your keys to some unencrypted access.log file on a server :(

+ This is a problem we faced while developing [Datayaki][datayaki].

  `@yaki-inc/crypto` solves for that by introducing typed jsoon primitives for all of those, and a strongly typed API to go along with them.
 We define the following primitives for cryptography.
 These ensure that a private key is never leaked in place of a public key, and that a signing key and encryption key aren't mixed up.
 ```tsx
 export type SymmetricKey = Uint8Array;
 export type Nonce = Uint8Array;